What Are The Advantages of Using a Database?

 5. Improved Data Security

-One of the biggest advantages of using a database is that it offers improved security for your data.
-When data is stored in a database, it is encrypted and password-protected, making it much more difficult for unauthorized individuals to access it.
+One of the biggest advantages of using a database is the improved security for your data.
+Stored data is encrypted and password-protected, making unauthorized access much harder.

 6. Quicker Access to Data